yonaskolb/XcodeGen/docs/ProjectSpec.md

 - MyApp Staging
 - MyApp Production

-Each scheme would use different build configuration for the different build types, specifically debug configs for `run`, `test`, and `anaylze`, and release configs for `profile` and `archive`.
+Each scheme would use different build configuration for the different build types, specifically debug configurations for `run`, `test`, and `anaylze`, and release configurations for `profile` and `archive`.
 The MyUnitTests target would also be linked.

 ```
-configs:
+configurations:
   Test Debug: debug
   Staging Debug: debug
   Production Debug: debug